 4. Traveling With Retirees is Enlightening and Drama Free

 At 48 years old, I was the youngest person in the group.
-Due to time of year and the level of difficulty (beginner/easy), the tour group was mainly 60 and above.
-At first I was a little concerned I may not enjoy it as much since there was no one my age; boy was I wrong.
+Due to the time of year and the level of difficulty (beginner/easy), the tour group was mainly 60 and above.
+At first, I was a little concerned I might not enjoy it as much since there was no one my age; boy was I wrong.
 I loved traveling with this awesome group of retirees.
-There was no drama, everyone looked after one another, and there were no cell phones or selfies. (except for me of course…the young, irresponsible one!)
+There was no drama, everyone looked after one another, and there were no cell phones or selfies (except for me of course…the young, irresponsible one!)

 5. Sometimes English Isn’t The First Language…Embrace the Diversity

 I’ve been on many tours where there are people who do not speak English as their first language.
 I hadn’t given much thought to their plight before.
 However, for this tour there were 15 of us in the group; 3 English speakers and 12 German speakers.
 For once I was the minority language and it was quite a strange experience.

 As frustrating as it was at times to wait for translations and wonder if we were getting the thorough explanation the Germans got, it was a refreshing role reversal for me.
 It reminded me that the world doesn’t revolve around America (which is always good to remember), and it gave me a really strong appreciation for any tour guide who runs tours in multiple languages; it’s not easy.

 One of the cool things about BikeTours.com is they specialize in working with European local companies, so you may find yourself in the minority as an American.
 This may be intimidating to some, but it’s all in how you think of it.
 You can either sulk that you aren’t with people like yourself, or you can embrace it.
 Travel by definition takes you to new cultures and experiences, and if you aren’t open to that then you may just want to put that passport away.